arapat/rust-tmsn/scripts/README.md

 2. Create a cluster - run `./aws-jupyter.py create -c <N> --name <NAME>` to create a cluster named <NAME> with <N> nodes.
 Later the cluster name is required to check the cluster status and to terminate the cluster.
+If on-demand instances are needed, please append `--ondemand` option.
 3. Check a cluster - run `./aws-jupyter.py check --name <NAME>` to check the status of a cluster.
 If the cluster is ready, you will see the URL to the Jupyter notebook.
 4. Terminate a cluster - run `./aws-jupyter.py terminate --name <NAME>` to terminate a cluster.